Métis Nation of Ontario: Membership controversy

 At the 2018 Annual General Meeting of the Métis National Council (MNC), National Council vice-president David Chartrand expressed concerns about how the MNO defines people as Métis.
-The National Council raised concerns about the criteria used by the MNO for defining citizenship, particularly regarding ancestral links to recognized Métis homelands; however, the existence of distinct, rights-bearing Métis communities in Ontario has since been supported by a significant independent review, which found that these communities meet the National Definition established by the Métis National Council and are an integral part of the Métis Nation and its Homeland, as demonstrated through evidence of ancestry, political action, cultural distinctiveness and ties to land and waters - the foundational “Threads of the Sash” framework used by the Expert Panel.
+The National Council raised concerns about the criteria used by the MNO for defining citizenship, particularly regarding ancestral links to recognized Métis homelands; however, the existence of distinct, rights-bearing Métis communities in Ontario has since been supported by a significant independent review, which found that these communities meet the National Definition established by the Métis National Council and are an integral part of the Métis Nation and its Homeland, as demonstrated through evidence of ancestry, political action, cultural distinctiveness and ties to land and waters – the foundational "Threads of the Sash" framework used by the Expert Panel.

 In September 2021, the Manitoba Métis Federation left the MNC, citing the continued membership of the MNO and the lack of action of the MNC as the main reason for its departure.

-In 2023, members of the MNO voted to remove 5,400 members who lacked verifiable connections to Métis ancestry from its registry.
+In 2023, members of the MNO voted to remove 5,400 members who lacked verifiable connections to Métis ancestry from its registry..
+Scholarly and political disagreements over Métis identity and recognition in Ontario have been ongoing and involve multiple Indigenous governments and organizations.